ThinkbotsAreFree/Birdy/README.md

 Birdy is
 * a message oriented virtual machine,
-* a real-time **chatbot engine**,
+* a real-time **thinkbot/chatbot** engine,
-* designed to be as small as possible while still being powerful and easy to use.
+* designed to be as small as possible, while still being powerful and easy.

-A declarative language, based on special characters instead of keywords, is used to describe a population of nodes called "units", which communicate asynchronously through a **publish/subscribe** system.
+A simple language, based on special characters instead of keywords, is used to describe a population of nodes called "units", which communicate asynchronously through a **publish/subscribe** system.

 Here is a complete list of the 32 characters with special meaning.

 ```
     |       unit

-    §       insert sender signature
-    _       set my signature

-    °       insert fresh ID

-    ¤1      insert global value
-    :1      set global value

     #1      capture value
     $1      insert value